Jan's Working with Numbers

 You should have cell reference formula, like =Specials!F4

-- Select range A4:F4 and AutoFill the whole table.
+- On the sheet Specials, select range A4:F4 and AutoFill the whole table.

 selection down to row 25.]

 A message appears.
 You can't do this because of the merged cells.
 Rats!

 - Select instead range B4:F4.

 There are no merged cells in this range.

 - AutoFill by dragging the AutoFill handle of the

 Is this a 'Whoops'?
 You did not want the formatting copied!